Setting the start page

 www.google.com, it will use Chrome.
 If the users enters a url that starts with the server name "AcmeServer",

 we will start a virtualized Internet Explorer 6.
 You get download this script directly in Automation Studio.

-In Scripting Mode, click the "New Script" button and select the "MultiBrowser Control" template script.
+In the Script Editor, click the "New Script" button and select the "MultiBrowser Control" template script.

 ''==== RUN CHROME FOR GOOGLE.COM ===